For use in England and Wales only.

-What is a section 21 notice?
+What is a no fault eviction notice?

-As a landlord, there may be times when you need to give your residential tenants a notice to vacate your property.
-This may be because their tenancy is coming to the end of its term, because you need your property back from a tenant on a rolling (ie periodic) contract.
+As a landlord, there may be times when you need to give your residential tenants notice to vacate your property.
+This may be because their contract is coming to the end of its term or, because you need your property back from a tenant on a rolling (ie periodic) contract.

 When should I use a section 21 notice?

-For a section 21 notice, you must give the tenant a minimum notice of 2 months.
+In England, for a section 21 notice, you must give the tenant a minimum notice of 2 months.
 This means the tenant must physically receive the notice 2 months before they have to move out.

 In Wales, for a section 173 notice, you must usually give contract holders a minimum of 6 months’ notice.
 This means the contract holder must receive the eviction notice 6 months before they have to move out.